Design IoT systems to remain portable, scalable, and user-controlled.

 your device, your database, your application

-Instead of relying on a central proprietary cloud, SwitchLink allows users to connect their devices directly to their own Firebase Realtime Database.
+Instead of forcing you into a single closed ecosystem, SwitchLink uses a user-owned Firebase realtime database IoT approach.
+Rather than relying on a central proprietary cloud, SwitchLink allows users to connect their devices directly to their own database project.
 This gives users full control over:

 - data storage